Why Thumbnails With Faces Get More Clicks

 What the Data Shows

-Faces are not universally optimal.
+Faces aren't universally optimal.
 Several thumbnail strategies perform equally well or better without a face:

 Faceless Channels